dgroomes/javascript-playground/npm-library/animals-library/README.md

    * ```shell
      npm pack
      ```
-   * Notice that the file name `animals-library-0.1.0.tgz` was created in the current working directory.
+   * Notice that the file `animals-library-0.1.0.tgz` was created in the current working directory.

-Usually, NPM-based libraries are published to the NPM registry available on the public internet.
-However, for this
-example project we don't need to reach so far and instead we can publish (in a sense) the `animals-library` distribution
-to our local file system using the `npm pack` command.

 ## Reference